react-native-integrate/integrate/docs/APP_DELEGATE.md

     append: "// Handle custom URL schemes here."
 ```

 In this example, the task is labeled "Integrate Firebase."
-It defines three update items:
+It defines three action items:

 1. It prepends the header import to the file `#import <Firebase.h>`.